 12 weeks of unpaid leave for the purpose of bonding with their new child.

 And continued health coverage if the employee had that coverage before the pregnancy.

 For more information about pregnancy-related rights, see the California Department of Fair Employment and Housing's frequently asked questions page by clicking here.

 Employers who violate a pregnant employee’s rights may be liable for unpaid wages, lost benefits, reinstatement of employment, or other financial damages.

-If you believe you have been harassed or discriminated against because of your pregnancy or new born child, call Attorneys for Employee Rights at (888) 898-8488 to find out your legal options and solutions.
+If you believe you have been harassed or discriminated against because of your pregnancy or new born child, call Optimum Employment Lawyers at (949) 954-8181 to find out your legal options and solutions.